Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/CoreConceptsAndBasicUsage/BasicSiteManagement.md

 	- Content types, parts and fields
 	- Creating and editing content items and content types
 	- Versioning: drafts and published versions
-	- Demo: basic content types (Blog, BlogPost, Page)
+	- Demo: basic content types (Blog, BlogPost and tags, Page with Layouts)
 	- Demo: creating a content type
 	- Demo: editing and versioning a content item
 	- Exercise: creating a content type with fields and parts and creating items based on instructions